irmen/Tale/docs/source/index.rst

 - text is nicely formatted when outputted (dynamically wrapped to a configurable width).
 - uses ansi sequence to spice up the console output a bit (needs colorama on windows, falls back to plain text if not installed)
 - uses smartypants to automatically render quotes, dashes, ellipsis in a nicer way.
-- game can be saved (and reloaded); pickle is used to serialize the full game world state
+- game can be saved (and reloaded)
 - save game data is placed in the operating system's user data directory instead of some random location
 - there's a list of 70+ creature races, adapted from the Dead Souls 2 mudlib
 - supports two kinds of money: fantasy (gold/silver/copper) and modern (dollars).
 Text descriptions adapt to this.